mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

 We use *ViewControllerFactory* to create every *ViewController* in our app, for more complex apps we can have more than one *ViewController* factory based on the user flow.
 Here we also use an extension to add protocol conformance to *Dependencies* struct.
-It is time to see how we can use these factories while using Coordinators or FlowControllers.
+It is time to see how we can use these factories while using Coordinators or Flow Controllers.

 ```swift
 protocol FlowControllerDelegate {